rocketproplab/nmp-avionics-guide/docs/Level1/Level12.md

 ![Serial Monitor Output](../assets/gifs/firstTimeSerialMonitor.gif)

 !!! info "Not Seeing Anything?
 Check the Baud Rate!"
+    Sometimes, if you open the Serial Monitor, you may see nothing.
+You might also see incomprehensible garbage.
+If this happens, the first thing to check is the baud rate.
+    The baud rate of a serial connection is the amount of bits it sends per second.
+If the sender and receiver disagree on the baud rate, then messages will be decoded incorrectly.

-    You may have noticed that `Serial.begin(...)` has a number parameter.
-This number is the Baud rate.
-Serial sends
+    You may have also noticed that we passed 9600 as a parameter to the `Serial.begin(...)` function.
+This is what sets the sender's baud rate. **Make sure this number matches the Serial Monitor's baud rate.**

 We should see the text `Hello, Arduino!
 I am setup!` printed once, and then `Hello, Arduino!
 I am looping!` printing over and over again.
 Take a moment to reflect and see how this behavior matches the written code.
 Also, congratulations!
 You have just written your first Arduino program!